North Omaha, Nebraska: Housing

 Path Concept Homes is a project that concentrates on urban development in the residential area between 25th and Parker; it is funded by the U.S. Department of Housing and Urban Development.
 The PCH plan will serve as a template for other development projects to follow, providing homes which are good for the consumer-friendly and the environmentally conscious.
 These homes are required to be sold to low-income and minority families.
 Other organizations providing housing in North Omaha include Holy Name Housing Corporation, Family Housing Advisory Services, Inc. and Rebuilding Together Omaha.

 Children and youth

 A number of youth organizations and programs serve North Omaha children and youth.
 They include the North Omaha B.E.A.R.S.
 Youth and Sports club.
 BEARS is an acronym which stands for Building Esteem and Responsibility Systematically and the program combines sports with academics and social enhancement.
 The Hope Center and Hope Skate are programs aimed at meeting the recreational and social needs of the community's young people.
 The Safe Haven Community Center is a youth center located at 2895 Binney Street.
 The North Omaha Boys & Girls Club Jaguars Football Team, North Omaha Christ Child Center, YEP!
 (Youth Empowerment Program) and Girls Inc. serve the area as well.
-The NorthStar Foundation directs its efforts toward young males.
+The NorthStar Foundation directs its efforts toward young men with the goal of increasing the high school graduation rate.